University of Central Florida, M.S. Statistical Computing

 Research interest(s): Based on adult learners' perception of mathematics.
 I am interested in adults' mathematical journey and their experiences with mathematics.

 Current Fellowship: Personalizing Mathematics to Maximize Relevance and Skill for Tomorrow's STEM Workforce.
 National Science Foundation, Innovative Technology Experiences for Students and Teachers (ITEST), Award #1759195, Fall 2018 “ Spring 2021 Role: Graduate Research Assistant to Principal Investigator, Dr. Walkington.

 Professional experience: Lead Mathematics Faculty.
 Instruction of learners both in a face-to-face and online environment at all levels of mathematics, advise learners in educational pathways and career objectives, implement training for part-time faculty, conduct bi-weekly meetings of the mathematics faculty.
 Facilitate discussion for informal professional development, recruit members to list, promote discussion, identify experts to serve as guest moderators for further professional development in the field, submit quarterly reports and participate in annual face-to-face meetings.

-Professional experience: I worked as an HR manager at a large construction company in South Korea for 4 years.
-Some of the projects that I was part of involved building the infrastructure for electricity and water supply in African countries, and building oil sands plants in Canada for addressing energy shortage and environmental pollution problems.
-My role as an HR manager was to analyze 10,000 employees' worth of data and create solutions to improve their performance and contribution to the company.
+Professional experience: I worked as an HR manager at a Korean engineering company for 4 years.
+I was involved in projects building the infrastructure for electricity and water supply in Africa and oil sands plants in Canada.
+I managed data on nearly 10,000 employees and created solutions to improve their performance.

 Research interest(s): Qualitative lens to examine the infrastructure of STEM education to understand foundational practices, cultures, and ways humans embed new, rigorous ways of learning that create equitable access for all students.